Haigro/Haigro/README.md

 About me:

-- 👋 Hi, I’m @Haigro, a student at the University of Virginia
+- 👋 Hi, I’m @Haigro, a student at the University of Virginia MSDS program.
 - 👀 I’m interested in Machine Learning applications, data science, and software engineering.
-- 🌱 I’m currently learning Java.
-Still deciding what other skills I should learn!

 <!---
 Haigro/Haigro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.